vectordotdev/timber-elixir/README.md

 ## Configuration

-All configuration options are documented in the `Timber.Config` module.
-Some highlights are:
+All configuration options are documented in the [`Timber.Config` module][config].

-* `config :timber, system_context: true` - Automatically capture system context
-* `config :timber, runtime_context: true` - Automatically capture runtime context (Elixir pid, module / file / line number, )
-* `config :timber, heroku_context: true` - Automatically capture Heroku context
-* `config :timber, ec2_context: true` - Automatically capture EC2 metadata context
-* ...see more in the `Timber.Config` docs

 ## Integrations

-Upgrade 3rd party library logs with Timber integrations:
+Timber integrates with 3rd party libraries to structure and enhance the logs they emit:

 * [`:timber_ecto`](https://github.com/timberio/timber-elixir-ecto) - Upgrade `Ecto` logs with context and metadata.
 * [`:timber_exceptions`](https://github.com/timberio/timber-elixir-exceptions) - Upgrade error logs with context and metadata.